 Pardalinum - Species Lilium

-Native to the Pacifc coast of the USA, growing in woodland settings near water.
+Native to the pacific coast of the USA, growing in woodland setting near water.
 Stunning shiny red petals that transition into a light orange centre.
-A profusion of dark spots top this large turks cap variety.
-Harder to grow - needs half sun in well-watered free draining soil.
-Bulbs are unusual. (late)
+A profusion of dark spots are features on these large turks cap flowers.
+Prefering wetter soil, and considered harder to grow.
+It grows from unusual rhyzomes that are covered in scales like bulbs.

 Lilium: (Zones 1,2,3)